 These State Government residential rate statistics do not include State Fire levies and are generally averages.

 Before purchasing a property in Somerset (or elsewhere), it is strongly recommended that you obtain a Council property search to see full details of exactly what it is that you are buying.

 You should ask your solicitor or conveyancer for a copy of this and other search results.
 You may wish to make your contract subject to search results that are "satisfactory to you" or similar wording.
 Please seek legal advice on these matters.

 Please do not make the mistake of buying any property that you cannot afford to maintain, including payment of rates and charges.

 Council levies rates and charges half yearly generally in the months of February and August.

-Council offers a 15% discount off general rates and garbage charges and has a 6 week period in which to pay rates.
+Council offers a 15% discount off general rates and has a 6 week period in which to pay rates.
 It is very important that ratepayers do not risk their discounts by leaving payment until it is too late.
 If you are posting your rates payment, please ensure sufficient time to allow for any potential postal delays.

 General rates help cover the cost of providing and maintaining roads, streets, footpaths and trails, bridges, drainage, parks, playing fields, skate parks, cemeteries, libraries, swimming pools, halls, playgrounds, public dumping facilities, street lighting, public toilets, noxious weed and pest control, health and building control, economic development and Shire planning services, tourism promotion services, community group financial assistance, disaster management, youth development, Queensland Government agencies and many other services and facilities.